QubesOS/qubes-doc/services/mgmt-design.md

 ---
 layout: doc-full
-title: Management API
+title: Admin API architecture
+permalink: /doc/admin-api-architecture/
+redirect_from:
-permalink: /doc/mgmt-architecture/
+ - /doc/mgmt-architecture/
 ---

-# Qubes OS Management Architecture
+# Qubes OS Admin API Architecture

 *(This page is the current draft of the proposal.
 It is not implemented yet.)*

 ## Goals

-The goals of the management system is to provide a way for the user to manage the domains without direct access to dom0.
+The goals of the Admin API system is to provide a way for the user to manage the domains without direct access to dom0.

 Foreseen benefits include: